 Your furnace or central heating system should also be serviced yearly, typically in the early fall before temperatures turn chilly.

-Help Your Washing Machine Wash its Best
+Help Your Washing Machine Run its Best

-You should also regularly inspect the water hoses that attach to back of the washer.
+You should also regularly inspect the water hoses that attach to the back of the washer.
 Check to make sure hoses attach securely to the drain hose and there are no leaks.
 Tighten them if necessary.
 Replace them if you notice any cracks or kinks.
 Hoses usually last about three to five years.

 Tips to prevent mold and mildew or odors:

 - Leave the washer lid or door open between cycles to help it air out.